VedantPimpley/ApexCase/README.md

 On a page, in an input element, select the text you wish to modify.
 Right click on it, and hover over the 'ApexCase Capitalizer' option.
 This will reveal a submenu with four options.

-1. Undo last action: Reverts the last capitalization action performed, along with any changes made to the text following that action.
+1. **Undo last action**: Reverts the last capitalization action performed, along with any changes made to the text following that action.
+Do note that undo can only revert the last action, and this cannot be chained.

-2. Capitalize entire selection: All alphabets [a-z] will be replaced by their respective upper case alphabets.
+2. **Capitalize entire selection**: All alphabets [a-z] will be replaced by their respective upper case alphabets.

-3. Capitalize first letter of each word
+3. **Capitalize first letter of each word**

-4. Capitalize first letter of each word in each sentence
+4. **Capitalize first letter of first word in each sentence**

 ## Licence

-This project (ApexCase) is licenced under the MIT Licence.
+This project is licenced under the MIT Licence.